 Rapise supports the testing of Java applications using a variety of different GUI toolkits including the Abstract Window Toolkit (AWT), Swing (Java Foundation Classes), and the Eclipse Standard Widget Toolkit (SWT).
 For maximum flexibility, Rapise can connect to your choice of JVM.

 When you need your Microsoft Dynamics implementation tested and validated, we have you covered!
-Rapise includes include out of the box support for testing Dynamics AX, Dynamics CRM, and Dynamics 365.
+Rapise includes out of the box support for testing Dynamics AX, Dynamics CRM, and Dynamics 365.

 Rapise supports the testing of applications written in the cross-platform Qt Framework.
 Rapise can test applications using a wide variety of different Qt widgets, making it an ideal choice for testing Qt applications.